QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Take a grid of points, :math:`x_0, \ldots x_N` and values :math:`y_0, \ldots y_N` where we want to calculate the interpolating polynomial.

-If we were to use the simplest, and most obvious polynomial basis, then the calculation is to calculate the coefficients :math:`c_1, \ldots c_n` where
+If we were to use the simplest, and most obvious, polynomial basis, then the calculation consists of finding the coefficients :math:`c_1, \ldots c_n` where

 .. math::